 If you’re a fan of outdoor activities, be sure to spend some time at the Whitefish Mountain Resort.
 This resort is perfect for skiing in the winter and lots of fun activities in the summer months, including mountain biking, zip-lining, and hiking!
 Make sure to take a ride up the gondola and grab a tasty drink while admiring the view from the top.

-Best Hidden Vacation Spots in the US: East Coast
+Best Hidden Vacation Spots in the US: The East

 Explored by James of Travel Collecting